shashankms9/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_07.md

 Parts Unlimited would like an assessment to see what potential issues they might need to address in moving their database to Azure SQL Database.
 In this task, you will use the [Microsoft Data Migration Assistant](https://docs.microsoft.com/sql/dma/dma-overview?view=sql-server-2017) (DMA) to assess the `PartsUnlimited` database against Azure SQL Database (Azure SQL DB).
 Data Migration Assistant (DMA) enables you to upgrade to a modern data platform by detecting compatibility issues that can impact database functionality on your new version of SQL Server or Azure SQL Database.
 It recommends performance and reliability improvements for your target environment.
 The assessment generates a report detailing any feature parity and compatibility issues between the on-premises database and the Azure SQL DB service.

 > **Note**: The Database Migration Assistant is already installed on your Lab (Web) VM.
-If not found, tt can be downloaded through Azure Migrate or from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?linkid=2090807) as well.
+If not found, it can be downloaded through Azure Migrate or from the [Microsoft Download Center](https://go.microsoft.com/fwlink/?linkid=2090807) as well, and as Data Migration Assistant is dependent on .NET Framework 4.8 download and install .Net Framework from [here](https://go.microsoft.com/fwlink/?LinkId=2085155) and **restart** the VM before you install Data Migration Assistant.

 1. Launch DMA from the Windows Start menu by typing "data migration" into the search bar, and then selecting **Microsoft Data Migration Assistant** in the search results.